Skip Ribbon Commands

 • High blood pressure (hypertension)

-• Contact with certain chemicals – exposure or contact with chemicals such as aniline dye and heavy metals.
+• Exposure or contact with certain chemicals – e.g. aniline dye and heavy metals

 Kidney Cancer - Diagnosis